lelanthran/csl/src/README.md

    default also come with the *Tk* Graphical User Interface library.

-   *Tcl/Tk* has been used with moderate success in many embedded environments, altough its usage has dropped in the last decade.
+   *Tcl/Tk* has been used with moderate success in many embedded environments, although its usage has dropped in the last decade.

 4. If you are looking specifically for a lisp-ish language then you can't go wrong with either *ECL* (Embeddable Common Lisp) or *GCL* (Gnu